 Sometimes starters take too long to become active or never become very vigorous.
 They can grow mold or turn pink (that has happened to me).
 Or starters can look healthy and bubbly but have a bad flavor.

 Here are a few of the main reasons why sourdough starters can be tricky:

-- Poor air quality: If you live in a heavily polluted city, or have problems with mold in your building, then you may have trouble maintaining a healthy sourdough starter.
+- Poor air quality: If you live in a heavily polluted city, or have problems with mold in your home, then you may have trouble maintaining a healthy sourdough starter.

 - Type of flour: Certain flours, like buckwheat, naturally have symbiotic yeast.
-They are great at catching sourdough starters.
-However, other flours like rye, barley and rice are difficult to maintain.
+They are great at catching sourdough culture.
+However, other flours like rye, barley, and rice are more difficult to catch and maintain.
 It isn’t impossible, as my husband regularly keeps a rye starter, however, his rye starter is never as vigorous as my buckwheat starter.

 An Easy Sourdough Starter

-If you are struggling to keep a healthy sourdough starter, or if you don’t want to wait for 5-7 days to develop a health starter there is an alternative way to kick-start your sourdough: start your sourdough with a culture that already contains active bacteria and yeast.
+If you are struggling to keep a healthy sourdough starter, or if you don’t want to wait for 5-7 days to develop a healthy starter there is an alternative way to kick-start your sourdough.

-Each of these can be used to kickstart sourdough bread.
-They will each bring their own flavour and qualities to the loaf, however, they will create a bubbly, yeasty and fermented starter.
+Each of these beverages can be used to make a quick sourdough starter.
+They will each bring their own flavor and qualities to the loaf, however, they will create a bubbly, yeasty, and fermented starter.

 There are two ways to use this quick sourdough starter recipe.
 Either as a quick single-use starter or to kickstart a traditional starter.

 - Prep Time: 5 minutes